Stratodus: Description

-Perhaps the most striking feature of Stratodus were it's conical, inward pointing teeth.
+Perhaps the most striking feature of Stratodus were its conical, inward pointing teeth.
 Stratodus possessed multiple rows of these teeth which could reach 7 mm.
 These teeth were extremely numerous, with at least 6,000 being present in the fish's mouth, to the point that over 1,000 of the teeth are oriented outside of the jaws on the lips of the fish.

-Stratodus was related to Ministratodus, a member of Stratodontidae with a similar body plan but smaller size.

 Paleoecology

 During the Late Cretaceous, Stratodus had a cosmopolitan distribution on both sides of the North Atlantic Ocean, along with North Africa and Arabia.
 It lived in shallow, epicontinental waters only a few meters deep.
 While modern aulopiformes are often ambush predators, Stratodus appears capable of active hunting, owing to a muscular and hydrodynamic body, and swam in an anguilliform-esque fashion.
-It's hunting strategy has been hypothesized to resemble that of billfish, using its external teeth to injure prey before returning to devour them, indicated by its external teeth and club-like protrusion at the end of its skull.
-It was likely a protogyneus hermaphrodite.
+Its hunting strategy has been hypothesized to resemble that of billfish, using its external teeth to injure prey before returning to devour them, indicated by its external teeth and club-like protrusion at the end of its skull.

 Stratodus is one of the few large fish to exist on both sides of the K-Pg boundary, surviving the asteroid that caused the extinction of most other megafauna.
 In the Eocene, Stratodus inhabited brackish-to-marine tropical waters in the Trans-Saharan Seaway, living alongside animals like Palaeophis colossaeus and Rhabdognathus.